pachterlab/HSHMP_2022/nascent_vs_mature_examples/README.md

 (3 spliced, 3 unspliced, 1 ambiguous)

-(Note: We edited read 7's UMI because STAR doesn't like a UMI of CCCCCCCCCCCC)
+(Note: We edited read 7's UMI because STAR doesn't like a UMI of 12-bp's of the same nucleotide, e.g. CCCCCCCCCCCC)